limansky/limansky_me/posts/2016-12-28-pagination-with-hakyll.md

                 >>= relativizeUrls
 ```

-Hakyll provides function `paginateContext` which returns a context with a
+Hakyll has the `paginateContext` function which returns a context with a
-number of fields for specific page.
+number of fields for the specific page.
 As I said before, this is not enough for
 me, so I'm using `paginateContextPlus`, which is defined in the next section.

 ## Extending paginate context

-To create paginator I need a list of all pages, and a current page.
+To create the paginator I need a list of all the pages, and a current page.
 Since it is
-not possible to perform equality check inside the template, I decided to split
+not possible to perform an equality check inside the template, I decided to split
 the list of pages into two parts: pages before the current one, and pages after it.
-Let's write a function which will create a context with this fields:
+Let's write a function which will create a context with these fields:

 ```Haskell
 import qualified Data.Map as M